 Initial feedback from DWP suggests that issues evidencing additionality are a major cause of delays to applications,

 3. My organisation can provide additional roles and wants to take part in the Kickstart Scheme – how do we apply?

 The government application process features two pathways for applicants – those who plan to take on 30 or more ‘Kickstarters’ over the lifetime of the scheme, and those who plan to take on fewer than 30.

-If your organisation is creating fewer than 30 job placements, you cannot apply directly, but you can do so through a Kickstart gateway or employer representative who will act on your behalf and apply for a Kickstart Scheme grant for you.
+If your organisation is creating fewer than 30 job placements, you cannot apply directly, but you can do so through a Kickstart gateway who will act on your behalf and apply for a Kickstart Scheme grant for you.

-- Gather information from you about the job placements you’d like to offer
+- Gather information from you about the job placements you would like to offer

 - Use this information to submit an online application on behalf of a group of employers

 - Pass on the relevant payments made by DWP to you (for example the young person’s salary).

 - Share their expertise with you to help you onboard and train young people employed through the scheme, for example supporting those with particular disadvantages or working in certain sectors